emdailey/spot/doc/manual/operation.rst

 (`Wright et al (2010)`_, `Mainzer et al (2011)`_)

 The FIND channel is used to plan individual or sets of observations.
-The following plugins are all dependent on the FIND channel.
+The following plugins are primarily used with the FIND channel.

 .. toctree::
    :maxdepth: 1